legluondunet/MyLittleLutrisScripts/Starcraft - Brood War/README.md

 # Starcraft - Brood War - CD + cnc-draw
 ### Description:
-Play "Starcraft - Brood War" CD edtion on Linux! using cnc-draw
+Play "Starcraft - Brood War" CD edtion on Linux!
 ### Technical notes:
 - Before to launch this script installer, you have to install "Starcraft - CD + cnc-draw version" from https://lutris.net/games/starcraft
 - Do not launch "Starcraft Brood War" during install process